vesmaybevesper/Am-I-Up-To-Date/README.md

 Planned:

 High Priority:
-* Read modpack versions from config file
+* Read modpack versions from config file\
+* Message on world load (in addition to/ inplace of main menu message)
 * Curseforge suport

 Medium Priority: